allalimu/LiteratureNotes/README.md

-# LiteratureNotes
+# Literature Notes

 This Repository is used to save my own notes and summaries of the papers / videos / books.

 ## What's Different this time?

 The previous tries i tried to care about how it looks and became a stressful job to write notes and sharing them.
-This is no longer the case since.
-Life changed and things happened and now i don't care if i look bad doing what i want.
+This is no longer the case since.lose Life changed and things happened and now i don't care if i look bad doing what i want.
 So ...
 That's that.

 ## Work Flow